Skip to main content

 Interlibrary loan/ Document Delivery

-Books and journal articles not found in the library collection may be obtained through interlibrary loan or document delivery.
-This service is open to registered borrowers of the university.
+Books and journal articles that are not found in the library collection may be obtained through interlibrary loan or document delivery.
+This service is open to registered borrowers of the University.

 Library staff will make every effort to fulfill each request but due to the cost of providing this service, certain restrictions may apply.